-We intend to use substantially all of the net proceeds from selling our common stock to make investments in small and mid-sized companies (including investments made through our SBIC subsidiary to the extent that we receive an SBIC license from the SBA) in accordance with our investment objective and strategies described in this prospectus or any prospectus supplement, pay our operating expenses and dividends to our stockholders and for general corporate purposes.
-We may also use a portion of the net proceeds to reduce our outstanding borrowings under our secured revolving credit facility.
+We intend to use all of the net proceeds from selling our common stock to make investments in small and mid-sized companies in accordance with our investment objective and strategies described in this prospectus or any prospectus supplement, pay our operating expenses and dividends to our stockholders and for general corporate purposes.
+We may also use a portion of the net proceeds to reduce our outstanding borrowings under our secured revolving credit facility and to capitalize our SBIC subsidiary to the extent our application to license this entity as an SBIC is approved.
 See "Prospectus Summary - Recent Developments" for a discussion of our SBIC license application.
 Pending such use, we will invest the net proceeds primarily in high quality, short-term debt securities consistent with our business development company election and our election to be taxed as a RIC.
 See "Regulation - Temporary Investments."
 Our ability to achieve our investment objective may be limited to the extent that the net proceeds from an offering, pending full investment, are held in interest-bearing deposits or other short-term instruments.
-See "Risk Factors - Risks Relating to our Common Stock - We may be unable to invest a significant portion of the net proceeds of this offering on acceptable terms in the timeframe contemplated by this prospectus" for additional information regarding this matter.
 The supplement to this prospectus relating to an offering will more fully identify the use of proceeds from such an offering.